ttu/json-flatfile-datastore/README.md

 #### Delete

-`DeleteOne` and `DeleteOneAsync` will remove the first object that matches the filter or provided id-value matches the defined id-field.
-Method returns true if item(s) found with the filter or with the id.
+`DeleteOne` and `DeleteOneAsync` will remove the first object that matches the filter or where the provided id-value matches the defined id-field.
+Method returns true if an item id found and deleted with the filter or id.

 ```csharp
 // Dynamic